ofajs/ofa-v4-docs/docs/en/api/instance/prev.md

 # prev

-Using the `prev` attribute, you can get the previous adjacent element instance of an element.
+Using the `prev` property, you can get the previous adjacent element instance of an element.

 <html-viewer>